MSREnable/HandsFreeSoundJam/build-on-windows.md

 	make transfer

-Now EyeJam can be run with:
+Now MSHFSJ can be run with:

-	./eyejam
+	./MicrosoftHandsFreeSoundJam